gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   – Management

-    - Management plans, builds, runs and monitors activities in alignment with the direction set by the governance body to achieve the enterprise objectives
+    - Management _plans, builds, runs_ and monitors activities in alignment with the direction set by the governance body to achieve the enterprise objectives

     - In most enterprises, management is the responsibility of the executive management under the leadership of the chief executive officer (CEO)

-Implementation Guidance describes how the appropriate environment can be created, the enablers required, typical pain points and trigger events for implementation, and the implementation and continual improvement life cycle.
+_Implementation Guidance_ describes how the appropriate environment can be created, the enablers required, typical pain points and trigger events for implementation, and the implementation and continual improvement life cycle.

+- Consider the COBIT 5 Process Capability Model in the COBIT Assessment Programme approach #link("http://www.isaca.org/cobit-assessment-programme")[here].

 COBIT 5 was developed taking into account a number of other standards and frameworks.